Inspiring hearts, empowering youth, connecting community— through the power of music!

 Mission

-The three pillars that sustain both MAPAA’s vision and mission are our commitment to Outstanding Musical Performances, Unique Educational Outreach, and Robust Community Collaboration.
+MAPAA’s mission is supported by three pillars: Outstanding Musical Performances, Unique Educational Outreach, and Robust Community Collaboration.

 MAPAA Directors